June 05, 2019

 - Deeper active listening skills (being more present and patient)

-- Improved concentration and clarity of focus
+- Improved concentration, engagement, and focus

 - Enhanced perspective (the ability to see different sides and points of view)